opengauss-mirror/docs/content/en/docs/Developerguide/obtaining-help-information-9.md

                         Run as 'agent', 'collector', 'monitor'.
 Notes: ensure the normal operation of the openGauss in agent.
   --metric-name METRIC_NAME
-                        Metric name to be predicted, you must provide an specified metric name.
+                        Metric name to be predicted, if this parameter is not provided, all metric in database will be    predicted.
 .
   --query QUERY         target sql for RCA.
                         Currently, the join operator is not supported, and the accuracy of the result